Undergraduate Fees

 Creative Practice Package

-• Home licence access to Adobe Creative Suite (including Photoshop, Illustrator, Premiere, After Effects etc.
+- Home licence access to Adobe Creative Suite (Photoshop, Illustrator, Premiere, After Effects, etc.)

-• Free of charge access to industry-standard equipment including cameras and video equipment
+- Free access to industry-standard equipment (cameras, video gear, etc.)

 Creative UK

-As a student at The Northern School of Art you can also sign up to become a student member of Creative UK for free.
+As a student at The Northern School of Art, you can join Creative UK for free.

 Postgraduate Fees